Dogsflesh: 2017-Present (2023)

-Following a Midwest US tour, the band recruited some new members.
+Following the Midwest US tour, the band recruited some new members.
 Dave Earl joined on lead guitar and Teesside drummer Josh Robson was recruited.
 Both players brought creativity and fresh energy to the band enabling Dogsflesh to resume playing in the UK and around Europe, France in Particular.
 Craig Swallow took over on drums in 2019 and again the band played both UK and abroad, including a very successful tour in France circa 2018 that included Montpellier, Paris, Dijon Geneva.
 They also extended further into the metal scene with a main stage appearance at the Hard Rock Hell festival at Birmingham o2 Academy.
 In 2019 Work started on the bands 4th studio album, but the onset of the COVID shutdown and the departure of Craig Swallow meant it was not until 2022 that the band recruited experienced drummer Darren O'Grady (formerly with Motorheadache) and with Darren firmly atop the drum throne the band finally made it into the studio to record the 1st 6 tracks of that album.
 As at January 2023 the band are working on the final 6 tracks with a view to releasing the album in the spring and returning to live performances.